HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-2.md

 ## Visualizing the Tree

-Now we can pass an std::vector<T> to one of this functions and manually compare the output to some manually created trees.
-Since we probably don't want to actually draw them out, I have written a small function to help visualize trees.
+Now we can pass an ```std::vector<T>``` to one of these functions and manually compare the output to some manually created trees.
+Since we probably don't want to actually draw them out, I have written a small command line tool to help visualize trees.
 In the AVL directory of the source code, run the following:
 ```
 make display
 ./display
 ```

-Here is how to use it: A insert query is created by typing 'i' and then a series of space seperated integers to insert. i.e.
+An insert query is created by typing 'i' and then a series of space seperated integers to insert:
 ```
 i 23 -43 0 234 78
 ```
-A delete query is created by typing 'd' followed a series of space seperated integers to delete. i.e.
+A delete query is created by typing 'd' followed a series of space seperated integers to delete:
 ```
 e 23 78 34
 ```
-A display query is produced by inputing 'd', and inputing 'q' quits.
+A display query is produced by inputing 'd', which prints the tree.
+Inputing 'q' exits the program.
 Here is the output of an example:
 ```
 i 23 -43 0 234 78
 e 23 78 34